U.S.-Israeli man sentenced in Israel over global bomb threats

 Kadar, who was arrested in Israel in March 2017, is Jewish.

-His parents have said he has a brain tumor that causes autism and other mental problems, making him unable to understand the nature of his actions.
+His parents have said he has a brain tumour that causes autism and other mental problems, making him unable to understand the nature of his actions.